Jeiwan/uniswapv3-book/content/docs/milestone_2/tick-bitmap-index.md

 }
 ```

 > Until later in the book, `tickSpacing` is always 1.
+Please keep in mind that this value affects which ticks can be initialized: when it
+equals 1, all ticks can be flipped; when it's set to a different value, only ticks divisible by the value can be flipped.

 After finding word and bit positions, we need to make a mask.
 A mask is a number that has a single 1 flag set at the
 bit position of the tick.
 To find the mask, we simply calculate `2**bit_pos` (equivalent of `1 << bit_pos`):